RohithOfRivia/dagster-dbt-youtube/README.md

 # Dagster-DBT-YouTube
 Welcome to the **Dagster-DBT-YouTube** repository.
-This project integrates Dagster, Python and PostgreSQL with DBT (Data Build Tool) to manage data pipelines, specifically for processing and analyzing YouTube data that is obtained through the [YouTube Data API v3](https://developers.google.com/youtube/v3).
+This project integrates Dagster, Python and PostgreSQL with DBT (Data Build Tool) to manage data pipelines for processing and analyzing YouTube data that is obtained through the [YouTube Data API v3](https://developers.google.com/youtube/v3).
 Created to run with Docker Desktop for easy execution and setup in a containerized environment.
 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)